callmeexin/langmanus4BIA/README.md

 ```

 This will:
-1. Build and start the LangManus backend container
+1. Build and start the BiaGhosterCoder backend container
-2. Build and start the LangManus web UI container
+2. Build and start the BiaGhosterCoder web UI container
 3. Connect them using a shared network

 ** Make sure you have your `.env` file prepared with the necessary API keys before starting the services. **